-Within the Department of State we have instituted a number of measures designed to improve our handling of unusual or difficult consular cases abroad, and we have also inaugurated new programs intended to provide better security to congressional delegations traveling training.
+Within the Department of State we have instituted a number of measures designed to improve our handling of unusual or difficult consular cases abroad, and we have also inaugurated new programs intended to provide better security to congressional delegations traveling overseas.

-We have also instituted some changes in the consular field both with respect to internal administrative matters and the adequacy of consular oversight in the consular area or for the protection of American residents overseas.
+We have also instituted some changes in the consular field both with respect to internal administrative matters and the adequacy of consular training.

 My first involvement with the People's Temple issue came after the Jonestown tragedy had already taken place.
-As Counselor of the Department of State, I had had no responsibility previously for policy
+As Counselor of the Department of State, I had had no responsibility previously for policy oversight in the consular area or for the protection of American residents overseas.